oldschoolgg/obdocs/farming.md

 - Can choose to pay to protect a plant using +farm <plant> --pay.
 Some plants allow for use of both compost and payment: +farm <plant> --supercompost --pay.
 - To harvest a tree, you need the woodcutting level or 200gp per patch (you will not get logs in this case).
 - Wearing full gracefull boosts trips by 10%.
+- Wearing ring of endurance anywhere boosts trips by 10%.
 - Owning Farmer's equipment (not needing to be worn) gives xp boost.
 - Having magic secateurs or farming cape in bank boosts your yield by 10% and 5% respectively.